banner

 2. The market is composed of specific individuals, not abstract groups derived from market statistics.

-3. Dialogues between people sound human, and such dialogues are conveyed in a human voice.
+3. Dialogues between people sound humanistic, and such dialogues are conveyed in a humanistic voice.

-4. Whether conveying information, opinions, views, dissent, or humorous asides, the characteristics of a human voice are: openness, simplicity, and authenticity.
+4. Whether conveying information, opinions, views, dissent, or humorous asides, the characteristics of a humanistic voice are: frank, simple, and unpretentious.

-5. People establish recognition through this human voice.
+5. People establish recognition through this humanistic voice.

 6. The internet allows free communication between people, something that was impossible in the era of mass media.

-8. Customers on the internet, as well as employees within companies, are communicating in a powerful new way.
+8. Customers on the internet and employees within corporate intranets are communicating in a powerful new way.

 9. This online communication fosters the emergence of strong new social organizations and new forms of knowledge exchange.

 10. As a result, customers are becoming increasingly savvy, well-informed, and organized.
-Participating in the online market has fundamentally transformed people.
+Participation in online markets has fundamentally transformed people.

-11. Those participating in the online market have realized that the information and assistance they receive from each other far exceed what businesses provide.
+11. Participants in online markets have realized that the information and help they receive from each other far exceed what businesses provide.
+The sweet talk of enterprises is merely to inflate the price of goods.

 12. There are no secrets.
 Online customers know more about a company's products than the company itself.
-Regardless of whether the news is good or bad, online customers will make it known to the world.
+Regardless of whether the news is good or bad, online customers will disclose it to the world.

-13. The changes in customers are also occurring among employees; "the company" is merely an abstract concept between customers and employees.
+13. The change in customers also occurs among employees; "the company" is merely an abstract concept between customers and employees.

-14. The tone of a company's voice differs from these new forms of online communication.
-When a company speaks to potential online audiences, it sounds hollow, superficial, and cold.
+14. The tone of a company's statements differs from these new forms of online communication.
+When companies speak to potential online audiences, they sound hollow, superficial, and cold.

-15. In a few years, the current prevalent business tone—such as corporate mission statements and marketing manuals—will sound as artificial as the language of the 18th-century French court.
+15. In a few years, the current prevalent business tone—those corporate mission statements and marketing manuals—will sound as contrived as the language of the 18th-century French court.

 16. Companies that use bombastic, circus-like language will find no audience.